What is PDCA?

 Teams and practitioners of PDCA will typically work out what tools work best for themselves in each phase.
-However, whether you’re brainstorming in the Plan phase, or collating your data at the Check stage, Dropbox Paper can help you manage every part of the process.
+However, whether you’re brainstorming in the Plan phase or collating your data at the Check stage, Dropbox Paper can help you manage every part of the process.
 Shared project planning documents can help you outline your process, while collaboration tools can keep your team involved and on track as you iterate with PDCA.
-And of course, all of your documents are files are easily shareable through Dropbox storage.
+And of course, all your documents are files that are easily shareable through Dropbox storage.

 Why should you use PDCA?

 At its core, PDCA provides a standardised approach and guiding philosophy for team members and employees to resolve issues and continuously improve their work.
 However, this could be said of many management and quality control approaches, all with varying levels of complexity and numbers of success stories.
 What makes PDCA special compared to the rest?

 The main reason is that PDCA or Plan, Do, Check, Act is a simple, straightforward and intuitive process for people to grasp and implement into their work.
 This has made it not only enduring in the world of work, but also pervasive across industries and in people’s minds.
 While it still requires a degree of buy-in from your colleagues to make it work in teams, PDCA’s simplicity makes it easy to bake into your organisational culture and overall processes.